 Anaga Mountains are the oldest geological part of the Tenerife, so we decided to have a look on one of the oldest forest formations in the World (the same you can find on La Gomera Island).
 We went to Cruz del Carmen, place where the view point is.
 Unfortunately there were clouds and we didn’t see any view.
 In this place is the beginning of a trek route Sandero de Santidos, which is going through the old forest.

 You can choose from one of three routes- 300, 500 or 1300 meters.
 First one is adapted for disabled and older people- everyone can experience walk in one of the oldest rain forest in the World.
 We decided for longest one and we do not regret!
 It took us about 20 minute to go around and the forest was amazing.
 There’s various species of flora, but in our opinion that diversity was hard to see but you could hear many different species of birds singing which was great.
 We are sure that green, dark and mysterious atmosphere of that forest will stick in our memory for a long time,

-We were slowly going to the Southern part of Tenerife (where we had our accommodation) we had to visit last place on our list – La Laguna.
+From Anaga Mountains we were slowly going to the Southern part of Tenerife (where we had our accommodation) we had to visit last place on our list – La Laguna.
 It was the end of the day and it was Friday so streets were crowded, but there were only local people.
 La Laguna is a university town, 140,000 people live in the city and 30,000 are students!

 We needed only few moments in La Laguna to fell in love with that city and to regret that we didn’t stop there for a night.
 This is a place, where you can feel real, original Canarias atmosphere without numbers of tourists- local and authentic place.